andreafabrizi/DNSProxy/README.md

 Tested on CloudFlare, Google Cloud Platform, NGINX, Apache, SQUID, polipo, REDIS

-### Proxifying a proxy, for debug, access or caching reasons
+### Proxifying your proxy, for debug, access or caching reasons
 **DNSProxy may be configured to pass-through additional chain of proxies** (i.e. TOR, enterprise-proxy, locked-down countries, you name it).
 Important to note, "a cache" is often availaible "in the network" (i.e. on CDN) therefore